Get ahead in your gardening game with this list of exceptional Trees That Start with B. Read on to learn more about these botanical gems!

 Botanical Name: Schinus terebinthifolius

 Despite its misleading name, the Brazilian pepper tree boasts bright red berries that add a pop of color.
-Among the trees that start with B, this botanical specimen can be invasive in certain regions.
+This botanical specimen can be invasive in certain regions.

 Botanical Name: Ficus benghalensis